spacexfy/spacexfy/README.md

 # 🔐 Privacy Policy

-SPACEXFY places a high priority on the privacy and integrity of client information.
+SPACEXFY.ai places a high priority on the privacy and integrity of client information.

 Personal information may be collected for purposes including: